Published on 29th July, 2020

 The main variable for expanding into machines with more output potential is how many needle heads does your business require.
 A good option for an entry into multi-head machines is the Happy HCR3-1504E – a 4 head machine with a 10.4-inch colour LCD touch screen control panel, allowing your operators to interface with the machine live during a job.
 Not only that – if your range is increasing, the 1504E can hold up to 40,000,000 Stitches in its memory; and up to 250 design can be saved and controlled via Windows software.
 Seems like a great piece of equipment for growing, established sportswear manufacturers.

-For the bigger businesses that want to push forward and scale quickly, the Happy HCR3-1508E is a state of the art example of pure production power.
+For the bigger businesses that want to push forward and scale quickly, industrial embroidery machines like the Happy HCR3-1508E is a state of the art example of pure production power.
 This machine has all the features of the 1504E, but it doubles the needle heads to 8, which in effect doubles its capacity and output potential.
-The multi-head machine simplifies your production line and streamlines your manufacturing ability, while remaining affordable but still miles ahead of the competition models, like inferior Tajima multi-head machines.
+The multi-head machine simplifies your production line and streamlines your manufacturing ability, while remaining affordable but still miles ahead of the competition models.

 Objectives: Lots of deadlines, complex processes, large capacity for designs.